didclab/CClient/README.md

 CClient
 =======

-The One Data Share SDK for C++ 17.
+The OneDataShare SDK for C++ 17.
 To begin working with the SDK, see the [installation instructions](#install), the [documentation](https://didclab.github.io/CClient),